equilaterus-gamestudios/PlasticSCM-GitHub-extension/README.md

 	Name=Linux;Value=true;Type=Boolean;IsGlobal=False
    	```

-	For more information see **Extension Parameters** at the start of this README.
+	For more information see **Extension Parameters** at the top of this file.

-5. Finally, when doing a check-in, you can link your PlasticSCM changeset with a Github Issue.
+5. Finally, when doing a check-in, you can link your PlasticSCM changeset with a Github Issue (if using **WorkingMode=TaskOnChangeset**, otherwise you'll do it via-branching).

 	![PlasticSCM GitHub issues integration on Linux](_docs/linux.png)